lark-max/DSAM/README.md

 Random number seed.
 The default is 1000.

 `sel.alg`
-A string variable that represents the available data splitting algorithms including "SOMPLEX", "MDUPLEX", "DUPLEX", "SBSS.P", "SS" and "timeCon".
+A string variable that represents the available data splitting algorithms including "SOMPLEX", "MDUPLEX", "DUPLEX", "SBSS.P", "SS" and "TIMECON".
 The default is "MDUPLEX".

 `prop.Tr`
 The proportion of data allocated to the training subset, where the default is 0.6.